Tuesday, December 25, 2012

 N. 35.
 1, Birth.

 The Cups in their positions, Situs.
-[Latin for situated]
+[Latin for situated; the meaning is "as situated," i.e. upright.]

 N. 37.
 The Lady, Fair-haired woman.
 [S: fair (haired) woman, honest woman... wisdom; R Fair Woman, Honest Woman....
 Wisdom; F & D Femme Blonde = Blond Woman]